Analysis: Five reasons the Seahawks fired Darrell Bevell and Tom Cable

 Carroll, who for most of his eight years with the Seahawks has professed it doesn’t matter in which quarter points are scored as long as Seattle ends up scoring more, finally seemed fed up this year with the team’s seemingly weekly slow starts.

-Seattle never scored a touchdown on an opening drive this season and hasn’t since the third game of the 2016 season, a stretch of 31 straight games including playoffs.
+Seattle never scored a touchdown on an opening drive this season and hasn’t since the third game of the 2016 season, a stretch of 29 straight regular season games (the Seahawks did score on their opening drive of the divisional playoff loss last year at Atlanta).

 Assessing the causes of that is tricky.
 But like most teams, the Seahawks generally open games with a script of plays they have practiced all week, ones they feel especially confident will work against that week’s opponent.